 So far, only 5 states, Connecticut, Maine, Minnesota, New Jersey, and New Mexico, officially require insurers to pay workers comp claims involving medical marijuana.

 Although such cases have been few, as more states legalize marijuana, it could be a very interesting circumstance.
 You could have a state saying yes, you have to pay, and the feds saying no. Although the supremacy clause of the Constitution may suggest the federal government would have precedence, it could be seen as a states’ rights issue too.

 Another issue working its way through the courts is an employers choice to implement drug-free workplace policies.

 The goal seems simple: Reduce the number of employees who come to work impaired.
 If a larger portion of the workforce comes to work drunk or high, that could create injuries on the job that wouldn’t exist before.

 Every state has laws that dictate what an insurer can do if someone causes an injury who was impaired in some way.
 Some allow you to restrict coverage and some allow you to deny the claim altogether.

 But do drug-free workplace policies stand up in states where marijuana is legal, either medically or recreationally?

 In 2015, Colorado courts ruled that an employer can have a drug-free workplace policy and fire you for testing positive for marijuana, even though it’s legal.

-But in July, the Massachusetts Supreme Judicial Court ruled that employees who have legal prescriptions for marijuana can sue their employers for disability discrimination if they’re fired solely on the basis of using the drug.
+But in July, a Massachusetts Court ruled that employees who have legal prescriptions for marijuana can sue their employers for disability discrimination.
+But only if they’re fired solely on the basis of using the drug.
 That means that while employers are free to enforce a drug-free workplace policy, they can still be held liable for discrimination.